-The switches are marked "bow down" only.
 Trim tabs in the extreme "bow up" positions will have no effect on the boat's ride.
 Trim tabs in the extreme "bow down" position will cause the boat to come on plane with minimum bow rise.
-Unless you are operating at low speeds or with considerable cockpit weight, you will likely want to raise the tabs slightly when underway to avoid "plowing" water.
-With the tabs in the "bow down" position, you will be able to maintain the boat on a plane at the least possible RPMs.
+Unless you are operating at low speeds or with considerable cockpit weight you will likely want to raise the tabs slightly when underway to avoid "plowing" water.
+With the tabs in the "bow down" position, you will be able to maintain a plane at the least possible RPMs.

-See "12 Volt DC Trim Tab Diagram" on page 8-56 for system wiring detail.
+See "12 Volt DC Trim Tab Diagram" on page 8-55 for system wiring detail.